Clint has taught History, Government, Speech Communications, and Drama. He has his master's degree in Instructional Design and Technology.

 New England colonies had no large plantations, so slaves lived in cities and on small farms.
 Gradually, slavery was abolished in New England.
 Local slavery was not integral to their economy.
 The Chesapeake Bay colonies had large tobacco plantations; it became the center of the domestic slave trade.
 The Carolinas and Georgia had large rice and cotton plantations.
 So, slavery became well entrenched in the lifestyle and economy there.

-The cotton gin, which was invented in 1763 by Eli Whitney.
-It made cotton the most important cash crop in the U.S. Cotton, and its reliance on slave labor, spread from Virginia to the south and west until it filled the Southern U.S.
+The cotton gin.
+It was invented in 1793 by Eli Whitney.
+It made cotton the most important cash crop in the U.S. Cotton, and its reliance on slave labor, spread from Virginia to the South and West until it filled the Southern U.S.

 In 1860, at the height of slavery, 25% of all Southerners owned slaves.
 Of that 25%, 52% owned 1-5 slaves, 35% owned 6-9 slaves, 11% owned 20-99 slaves, and 1% owned 100 or more slaves.
 Those who owned 20 or more slaves, about 3% of the entire white population, controlled the social, political, and economic power of the South.